-- For both INLINE and NOINLINE, the phase number says when inlining is allowed at all. - The INLINE pragma has the additional effect of making the function body look small, so that when inlining is allowed it is very likely to happen.
+- For both INLINE (page 460) and NOINLINE (page 462), the phase number says when inlining is allowed at all. - The INLINE (page 460) pragma has the additional effect of making the function body look small, so that when inlining is allowed it is very likely to happen.

-The same phase-numbering control is available for RULES (Rewrite rules (page 452)).
+The same phase-numbering control is available for RULEs (Rewrite rules (page 470)).